bcaldwell19/Mission-to-Mars/README.md

 > You’ll help Robin scrape, organize, analyze, and visualize the data.
 As you work on this Challenge, remember that you’re strengthening the same core skills that you’ve been developing until now: collecting data, organizing and storing data, analyzing data, and then visually communicating your insights.

-Deliverable 1: Scrape titles and preview text from Mars news articles.
+**Deliverable 1**: Scrape titles and preview text from Mars news articles.

-Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.
+**Deliverable 2**: Scrape and analyze Mars weather data, which exists in a table.

 **Language**: Python

 **Topic**: Basic Web Scraping

 **Library**: Splinter, Beautiful Soup, Pandas, Matplotlib
 __________________________________________________